Lapratomo24/travelgramers/README.md

 - As the website grows with many different users visiting and publishing their travel stories, it would be nice to add a profile page that displays not only information about the user but also a list of posts that they created.
 - Similarly, a search bar and button would be a nice addition on the navbar so that users can quickly search for a particular post.
-- Add update and delete for comments to complete the CRUD operations on the comment section.
+- Add update and delete functionalities for comments to complete the CRUD operations on the comment section.
+- Add social media sign up and login features.

 ## Testing